mesur-io/post-quantum-signatures/draft-post-quantum-signatures.md

 - The parameter "kty" MUST be "PQK".

-- The patameter "alg" MAY be specified, and at this time MAY only be "CRYDI" until other algorithms are specified
+- The parameter "alg" MUST be specified, and its value MUST be one of the values specified in table __TBD__.

 - The parameter "pset" MUST be specfied to indicate the not only paramter set in use for the algorithm, but SHOULD also reflect the targeted NIST level for the